ZONESTAR3D/Firmware/Z6/ZMIBV2/Firmware/Z6FB/Special/withAutoBedLevling/readme.md

 3. Menu>>Motion>>Auto Home, wait it done.
 4. Menu>>Motion>>Move Axis>>Move Z>>Move 0.1mm, rotate the knob and watch the nozzle, stop until the nozzle is touched the bed, remember the Z axis height. e.g. (1.8mm)
 5. Menu>>Configration>>Probe Z Offset, set to -1.8mm
 6. Menu>>Configration>>Store Settings
-:star: After adjusted "Probe Z Offset", you need to do bed leveling again.
+:star2: After adjusted "Probe Z Offset", you need to do bed leveling again.

 ## Apply bed auto leveling feature
 There are two motheds to apply the bed auto leveling feature: